 You will be given a general introduction to all aspects of modern biology and encouraged to acquire general scientific skills.

-You will also study other subjects in years 1 and 2: see Degrees in Arts, Science and Social Sciences..
+You will also study other subjects in years 1 and 2: see Degrees in Arts, Life Sciences, Science and Social Sciences..

 Years 3 and 4

 If you progress to Honours (years 3 and 4) you will take courses that will provide you with an overview of human biology, the central nervous system, molecular biology and developmental biology.

 You will also have lectures specific to your chosen area of interest, and practicals and tutorials in neuroscience.

 In fourth year you will study four specialised neuroscience-related topics chosen from the Honours options.
 You will also complete a research project carried out under the supervision of a member of academic staff, and a dissertation.